ianvexler/Image-Gallery/README.md

 Make sure you have docker installed in your machine

-Run:
+To run the code run:
-docker run -dp 3000:3000 ianvexler/gallery
+- docker run -dp 3000:3000 ianvexler/gallery
-docker run <image>
+- docker run <image>